 Sound travels faster in hydrogen.

 Q35.
-A tuning fork has a number 256 marked on it.
+A tuning fork has the number 256 marked on it.
 What does this number signify?

 The number 256 on the tuning fork signifies the frequency of the tuning fork.